 Their colourful salads and freshly rolled warm wraps are popular as takeaway lunches for office workers, but where the restaurant truly celebrates its roots and culture is through its spread of fresh, vibrant salads and vegetables, grilled and slow-cooked meats, steamed couscous, pickles, dips, olives and of course their desserts, baklava and tea which you can have as a treat.

-I have visited this restaurant recently and I was really impressed.
+I have visited this restaurant once and I was really impressed.
 This is the kind of food I would eat often as my partner is from the Middle East so I have a good idea of what a good Middle Eastern food tastes like (I have visited several similar restaurants in the past).

 Comptoir Libanais restaurant offers really high-quality authentic dishes which I had no complaints about.
 For the starter, we had a mezze platter with a delicious baba ganoush and the smoothest hummus.
 The falafel was just perfect, not dry at all and really tasty.
 Tabbouleh (parsley salad) was just the way it should be (with little bulgur wheat) and the rest of mezzes were delicious too.
 For the main, I chose Aubergine Tagine with chickpeas, tomatoes and couscous.
-Lovely dish, full of flavour!
+This was a lovely dish, full of flavour!
 And finally, the dessert was the most amazing cheesecake I’ve ever had, Mango and Vanilla Cheesecake, totally out of this world.
 This is a great restaurant which I highly recommend.

 Unit 29, Grand Central, Stephenson Place, Birmingham, B2 4BF